 A Full day guided tour to several of historical and spiritual attractions enlisted under the World Heritage Sites.
 The trek leader will meet the group for a meeting and provide a detailed briefing on the trek.
 All the required information regarding the trek would be provided.

-The trail stays relatively easy in the morning and goes through Khorlabesi.
-A brief stop at Tatopani, to check out the hot spring is followed by a steep climb through Dobhan.
+After breakfast we will trek along the Budhi Gandaki via Tatopani, to check out the hot spring is followed by a steep climb through Dobhan.
 The trail drops down into the banks of the Yaru Khola at Yaru Beshi, campsite for the day and is followed by couple of good climbs until Jagat, a small village by the banks of Budhi Gandaki River.
 (5-6 hours)

 The trail once again enters the sandy banks for a brief period.
 The path gets steep near Sirdibas and after crossing a dramatic suspension bridge, another good climb leads to a beautiful village of Phillim, the biggest village until the pass.
 The trail steadily loses height and heads into a new valley, leaving the trail to Tsum Valley behind.
 The path gets steeper for a while and then steadies near Pewa.
 After Pewa, another uphill walk continues for the rest of the day and ends at Deng.
 The change in culture can be experienced at Deng.
 The people, culture and the houses in the villages from Deng are heavily influenced by Tibetans and completely differ with the people and their culture from the people lower in the valley.
 (7-8 hours)